MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-double-opt-in.md

 ---
-title: How to use double opt-in
+title: Double opt-in in real-time journeys
-description: Learn how to use double opt-in in Dynamics 365 Customer Insights - Journeys. ms.date: 06/20/2024 ms.topic: article
+description: Learn how to use double opt-in in Dynamics 365 Customer Insights - Journeys. ms.date: 06/21/2024 ms.topic: article
 author: cbirkett
-ms.author: cbirkett
+ms.author: alfergus
 search.audienceType:
   - admin
   - customizer
   - enduser
 ---

-# What is double opt-in?
+# Double opt-in in real-time journeys

 The double opt-in process (also known as confirmed opt-in) asks contacts who sign up for new Purposes or Topics to confirm their request by clicking on a link sent to their registered email address.
 This system helps make sure that the request is intentional, and that the supplied email address is legitimate and functional.